Six Common Symptoms of Intestinal Problems

-The intestines are a visceral organ found in the upper part of the abdomen, between the stomach and the rectum; it forms part of the digestive system and is divided into two sections.
+Today’s article will discuss some of the common symptoms of intestinal problems.
+Firstly, you probably already know the intestines are a visceral organ in the upper part of the abdomen.
+Its location is between the stomach and the rectum and forms part of the digestive system which in turn divides into two sections.

 The two parts of the intestines are the large intestine and the small intestine.
 Although they make up the same organ, and perform similar functions, these functions are very specific to each one.

 The purpose of this organ is to process food, starting with the small intestines where the majority of this happens; nutrients are absorbed by the epithelial cells, which in turn distribute them to the bloodstream to carry them to the other parts of the body.

 This process ends with the large intestines; which absorbs mineral salts and water to create faecal matter, which is then expelled from the body.

 The intestines are as important as they’re fragile

 Intestinal problems are more common than you might think and they are associated with digestive problems; the easiest way to detect this is by working out where the pain is.

 Pain in the abdomen, stomach pains, and swelling are the main indicators.
 However, there are other, less common, signs, which can be a give away for illness or intestinal problems.

 These may help you realize something’s wrong with your intestine so you can consult a doctor as soon as possible.

 Keep in mind that the information presented here doesn’t replace a medical diagnosis.
 Thus, consult a professional as soon as possible if you suspect you might have a condition and follow their instructions.